Rkumar2109/sales_pizza_sql/README.md

-BAAP OF PIZZA
+🍕 BAAP OF PIZZA – SQL Sales Analysis Project

-Pizza makes the world go round — one slice at a time!

-Project Overview

-This SQL project dives deep into pizza sales to uncover what’s hot, what’s selling, and when people crave pizza the most!
-Simple queries, clean insights, and a tasty dataset.
+📌 Overview:-
+Welcome to BAAP OF PIZZA, a comprehensive SQL-based data analysis project that explores pizza sales data to uncover trends, customer preferences, and business-driving insights.
+This project uses a structured set of SQL queries ranging from basic to advanced to extract meaningful information from raw sales data.

 Tools Used :-
 SQL